What happens to a site after it's discovered?

 Such activities help the NPS to protect archeological resources by increasing the public's concern for them.
 A stewardship ethic means that the public may avoid inappropriate activities and report issues to NPS staff as they arise.

-Another Bureau of Land Management educational project—developed in partnership with Montana State University—is Project Archaeology, which uses archeology to foster understanding of past and present cultures, improve social studies and science education, and to demonstrate the value of our archeological legacy.
+Project Archaeology, a Bureau of Land Management archeology education program in partnership with Montana State University, uses archeology to foster understanding of past and present cultures, improve social studies and science education, and to demonstrate the value of our archeological legacy.
+Register to access curricula.
+Project Archaeology makes available online its reports into the the effectiveness of archeology education programming, based on extensive evaluations.

 For your information